Sprache: Englisch

 Anbieter: AHA-BUCH GmbH, Einbeck, Deutschland

 Buch.
 Zustand: Neu.
-Druck auf Anfrage Neuware - Printed after ordering - Beyond Anorexia is a sociological exploration of how people recover from what medicine labels as 'eating disorders,' and the first book to focus exclusively on recovery.
-Beginning with her own personal story, and drawing on conversations with over thirty other former sufferers, Catherine Garrett demonstrates the fundamental importance of narrative to social theory and to healing.
-Her central claim is that recovery is a 'spiritual' experience (not necessarily a religious one), reconnecting the self with body, nature and society.
-As such it is the key to fully understanding anorexia.
+Druck auf Anfrage Neuware - Printed after ordering - Beyond Anorexia is a sociological exploration of how people recover from what medicine labels 'eating disorders', and the first book to focus exclusively on recovery.
+Beginning with her own autobiography, and drawing on conversations with over thirty other former sufferers, Catherine Garrett demonstrates that narrative is fundamental to social theory and to healing.
+Her central claim is that recovery is a 'spiritual' experience reconnecting the self with body, nature and society.
+She analyses spirituality and its relationship with formal religion along with its association with the ascetic rituals of eating disorders.
+Recovery is shown to be key to full understanding of anorexia, and the processes associated with recovery are explored in terms of embodied spirituality.
+Using the anthropological theories of Durkheim and van Gennep and contemporary theories of the body, Catherine Garrett reveals some of the social sources of recovery - the solution - which exist alongside the causes of the problem.